About Stafford

 their forever homes.
 We accept every pet; abandoned or homeless,

 unwanted litters from unspayed and uneutered animals, and those confiscated from hoarding and cruelty cases.
-As the only nonprofit animal care facility in
+As the only nonprofit animal shelter in

-Park County, we serve the people and pets of the greater Southwestern Montana including Gallatin, Sweet Grass, Stillwater, Meagher, Fergus counties and
+Park County, we serve the people and pets of the greater Southwestern Montana including Gallatin, Sweet Grass, Stillwater, Meagher, Fergus counties, Yellowstone National Park and

 beyond.
 We are the only shelter in the region that accepts all lost and unwanted domesticated pets in our "Zoo" where we can